NCAS-CMS/cf-python/docs/source/tutorial.rst

 in a new auxiliary coordinate construct.

 .. code-block:: python
-   :caption: *Create a field constructs with computed height
+   :caption: *Create a field construct with computed height
              coordinates, from one with parametric
              atmosphere_hybrid_height_coordinate coordinates.*